AardhynLavender/mausoleum/README.md

 build `.msi` files correctly.
 I've not had success with the **WiX Toolset** or either.

-To ship the application, you can provide the `tetris.exe` and the `asset/` directory.
+To ship the application, you can provide the `mausoleum.exe` and the `asset/` and `data/` directory.

 ## References